intel/llvm/sycl/doc/SYCL2020-SpecializationConstants.md

 [SYCL 2020][sycl-2020-spec] defines specialization constant as:

-> A constant variable where the value is not known until compilation of the
+> A constant variable where the value is not known until invocation of the
 > SYCL kernel function.
 >
 > Glossary